Accountor General Privacy Statement

 We may also disclose your personal data to third parties, when:

 - permitted or required by law, e.g. to comply with requests by competent authorities or related to legal proceedings;

 - our trusted service providers process personal data on behalf of us and under our instructions.
 We control and be responsible for the processing of your personal data at all times;

 - we are involved in a merger, acquisition, or sale of all or a portion of our assets;

-- we assess that disclosure is necessary to enforce or protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;
+- we assess that disclosure is necessary to enforce or protect our rights, such as to respond to legal claims, to protect your safety or the safety of others, investigate fraud, or respond to a government request;

-- there is a legitimate interest for the disclosure, such as we are organising a joint conference with a third party, provided, that we have informed you on such sharing; and
+- there is a legitimate interest for the disclosure, such as we are organising a joint conference or event with a third party, provided, that we have informed you on such sharing; and

 - you have consented into such disclosure, but only to parties the consent relates to.

 Transfers of personal data outside the EU or EEA